-- If the path was direct from the inventory source (such as SCCM) into FlexNet Manager Suite, then the evidence rules in the Application Recognition Library (ARL) must be assessed for effective matching. - If that path from the inventory source led through Data Platform v5, you first need expertise to analyze the recognition process within that domain, because it is Data Platform (and in particular Normalize v5) that has recognized the application.
+- If the path was direct from the inventory source (such as Microsoft Endpoint Configuration Manager (previously Microsoft SCCM)) into FlexNet Manager Suite, then the evidence rules in the Application Recognition Library (ARL) must be assessed for effective matching. - If that path from the inventory source led through Data Platform v5, you first need expertise to analyze the recognition process within that domain, because it is Data Platform (and in particular Normalize v5) that has recognized the application.
 In addition, you must validate that Data Platform v5 is supplying a Flexera ID for the application it recognizes, and that the same Flexera ID is listed as evidence in your installed ARL otherwise, despite its initial recognition, the 'application' languishes in the Unrecognized Evidence page within FlexNet Manager Suite.